Arturoloma/sekoia-technical-test/README.md

 ## Installation

 1. Clone the repository
-2. Install dependencies: npm install
+2. Install dependencies: `npm install`

 ## Development

+Start the development server:
-- Start the development server (SSR): `npm start`
+- SSR: `npm start`
-- Start the development server (CSR): `npm run dev`
+- CSR: `npm run dev`

 The application will be available at http://localhost:4200